 Instructions

 - Add the brussels sprouts, dried cranberries, almonds and parsley to a big mixing bowl.
+Mix well.

 - In a small mixing bowl or salad dressing jar mix together the lemon juice, garlic, honey, mustard, salt and pepper and mix well.

-- Pour the dressing over the salad and gently toss.
-Serve with fresh Parmesan on the sdie and lemon slices.
+- Serve with fresh Parmesan on the side and lemon slices.